rodoulak/Desalsim_web/source/Tutorials/Example_1_Tutorial.rst

    <div style="text-align: justify;">

 **Figure 1** presents the process flow diagram of example 1 which consists of four technologies: Nanofiltration (NF), Multiple Feed Plug Flow Reactor (MF-PFR), Electrodialysis (ED), Electrodialysis With Bipolar Membranes (EDBM).
-The treatment chain represents an MLD system aiming to maximize valuable resources recovery from brine, such as Mg(OH)\ :sub:`2`\ , Ca(OH)\ :sub:`2`\ , HCl, and NaOH.
+The treatment train represents an MLD system aiming to maximize valuable resources recovery from brine, such as Mg(OH)\ :sub:`2`\ , Ca(OH)\ :sub:`2`\ , HCl, and NaOH.
 The seawater stream or concentrate stream from a Reverse Osmosis plant (RO) first goes to the NF unit.
 The NF unit is separated into two different streams: one that is high in monovalent ions and one that is high in multi-valent ions.
 The latter stream from NF, high in monovalent ions, is directed to ED, in which the NaCl stream is concentrated further, and a dilute stream is also recovered.
 The former is directed to a treatment line comprising selective MF-PFR and EDBM units.
 In particular, the retentate is sent to the MF-PFR, in which magnesium and calcium are recovered in the form of hydroxide precipitates via a chemical reaction between the NF retentate and an alkaline reactant.
 Then, the brine stream is free from Mg\ :sup:`2+`\ and Ca\ :sup:`2+`\ mixed with the ED concentrate stream.
 The mixed solution (NaCl rich) is fed to EDBM.
-EDBM unit recovers, and the saline solution (low concentration) can be recycled back into the treatment chain.
+EDBM unit recovers, and the saline solution (low concentration) can be recycled back into the treatment train.